doctolib/terraform-provider-postgresql/website/docs/r/postgresql_script.html.markdown

 The ``postgresql_script`` execute a script given as parameter.
 This script will be executed each time it changes.

+If one command of the batch fails, the provider will send a `ROLLBACK` command to the database, and retry, according to the tries / backoff_delay configuration.

 ## Usage

 ```hcl